thoughtbot/upcase/README.md

 Thank you to all [the contributors](https://github.com/thoughtbot/upcase/contributors)!

-The names and logos for thoughtbot are trademarks of thoughtbot, inc.
+The names and logos for Upcase and thoughtbot are registered trademarks of thoughtbot, inc.

 License
 -------

-This application is Copyright © 2007 thoughtbot, inc. It is provided to Learn subscribers for educational purposes only, and Subscribers do not have a license to reuse or distribute the application or its source code.
+This application is Copyright © 2007 thoughtbot, inc. It is provided to subscribers for educational purposes only, and Subscribers do not have a license to reuse or distribute the application or its source code.